maggiemcc/recipe-app/README.md

 15. The user wants to find/see an image of a potential recipe to know what the food will look like
     - [EX: line 144: an image is available at the top of each recipe card for users to see](https://github.com/maggiemcc/recipe-app/blob/master/public/index.js)

-# Database & API
-- This project is using MongoDB for the database and the [TheMealDB API](https://www.themealdb.com/)

 # Endpoints
     See routes/recipes.js file